I-SYS Listed by AuditTeam Ransomware Group

 I-SYS is a Russian software development and business automation company with 25 years of experience, offering custom development, digital transformation consulting, and DevOps services, with core products including the DocTrix electronic document management platform and the AI assistant Матрёшка, serving over half of Russia's TOP-100 enterprises.

 On June 15, 2026, Russian software company I-SYS appeared on the leak site of the AuditTeam ransomware group.
 The attackers claim to have exfiltrated internal files during a ransomware incident at the firm, which develops the DocTrix electronic document management platform and the Матрёшка AI assistant used by more than half of Russia’s top 100 enterprises.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or business records passed through I-SYS systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or business records passed through I-SYS systems could be affected.

 Public reporting indicates that I-SYS, a 25-year-old provider of custom software development, digital transformation consulting, and DevOps services, was listed on the AuditTeam leak portal.
 The group states it obtained internal files after a ransomware deployment.
 No confirmed total of records or specific victim count has been published.
 The company’s core products, including its document-management platform and AI assistant, serve a substantial portion of large Russian organizations, which means employee, partner, and customer data may have been present in the compromised environment.